 Government regulations and investors are demanding the oil and gas industry transition to a lower emissions operating environment, including upstream and oilfield service companies.
 As a result, we are working with our customers and equipment manufacturers to transition our equipment to a lower emissions profile.
 Currently, a number of lower emission solutions for pumping equipment, including Tier IV DGB dual-fuel, FORCESM electric, direct drive gas turbine and other technologies have been developed, and we expect additional lower emission solutions will be developed in the future.
 We are continually evaluating these technologies and other investment and acquisition opportunities that would support our existing and new customer relationships.
 The transition to lower emissions equipment is quickly evolving and will be capital intensive.
-Over time, we may be required to convert substantially all of our conventional Tier II equipment to lower emissions equipment in 2021 to approximately 35% in 2022 and 60% in 2023, and expect to increase to approximately 65% by the end of the first half of 2024.
+Over time, we may be required to convert substantially all of our conventional Tier II equipment to lower emissions equipment.
+We have transitioned our hydraulic fracturing available equipment portfolio from approximately 10% lower emissions equipment in 2021 to approximately 35% in 2022 and 60% in 2023, and expect to increase to approximately 65% by the end of the first half of 2024.
 To the extent any of our customers have certain expectations or requirements with respect to emissions reductions from their contractors, if we are unable to continue quickly transitioning to lower emissions equipment, the demand for our services could be adversely impacted.